 The quantum efficiency (or quantum yield) is often of interest for processes which convert light in some way.
 It is defined as the percentage of the input photons which contribute to the desired effect.
 Examples are:

 - In a laser gain medium, the pump process may require the transfer of laser-active ions from one electronic level (into which the ions are pumped) to the upper level of the laser transition.
 This pump quantum efficiency is the fraction of the absorbed pump photons which contributes to the population of the upper laser level.
 This efficiency is close to unity (100%) for many laser gain media, but can be substantially smaller for others.
 It may depend on factors like the excitation density and parasitic absorption processes.
 It is not easy to measure, since the power conversion efficiency also depends on other factors, such as optical losses, which are not all easy to quantify.

 - Similarly, the quantum efficiency of fluorescence can be defined.
 It can be reduced by non-radiative processes such as multi-phonon transitions and energy transfer processes.
 If such effects do not occur, it can be essentially 100%.

 - In a photodiode (or some other photodetector), the quantum efficiency can be defined as the fraction of incident (or alternatively, of absorbed) photons which contribute to the external photocurrent.
 (See the article on photocurrent for equations.)
-In the visible and near-infrared region, quantum efficiencies above 90% are possible, although values between 40% and 80% are more common.
+In the visible and near-infrared region, photodiodes can have quantum efficiencies above 90%, although values between 40% and 80% are more common.
 Photomultipliers can have much lower quantum efficiencies, strongly depending on the wavelength region.
 In case of avalanche photodiodes in Geiger mode, dead time effects are not considered for the quantum efficiency.